2014–15 North American winter: Mid-December storm complex

-Early January winter storm & cold wave
+Late December–early January winter storm & cold wave

 On December 27, an arctic cold front swung into the Northwestern United States, bringing very cold temperatures behind it.
 An area of low pressure formed along this front, and was originally weak at first and produced moderate to heavy snowfall in the Northwest through December 28.
 As it approached the Southwest early on December 29, the low intensified somewhat as it neared the subtropical branch of the jet steam, and slowly began to draw moisture from the Pacific Ocean and the western half of the Gulf of Mexico.
 This resulted in snowfall totals of up to 2 ft in the higher elevations, but also moderate to heavy snow in the lower elevations as well.
 As cold air continued to filter in over warm air into the morning of December 30–31, freezing rain began to develop across the southwestern parts of Texas, with accumulations up to 15 mm.
 The low began to coalesce into a winter storm in the first two days of 2015, as the low began to track to the northeast, its sights set on the Upper Midwest, Ohio Valley, and Northeast.
 On January 3, the winter storm began to develop thunderstorms along its cold front as it tracked into the Deep South, which was also a threat for tornadoes.
 The storm began to producing a swath of accumulating snow of anywhere from 2–7 in into the Upper Midwest and Northeast.
 A wintry mix and freezing rain was the majority of the precipitation in southwestern New England; however, areas to the south received rain.
 The storm system then gradually moved out into Canada by January 4.
 Sixteen people were killed due to the winter storm.

 While bringing a wide swath of wintry weather from coast to coast, the winter storm also brought along with it a cold wave, in which some places broke record low temperatures.

 On January 1, 2015, Los Angeles experienced a record low of 36 F, a temperature matched in Pasadena, where the Tournament of Roses Parade was not the coldest in history as forecasters had expected.

 On January 8, Estcourt Station, Maine was the coldest place in the United States with -38 F. Montpelier, Vermont had a record low of -20 F, and Jackson, Kentucky was -1 F. Schools closed in Portland, Maine and Chicago.
 In New York City the temperature was 9 F, with a wind chill of -2 F. Even as far south as Mobile, the temperature reached 17 F. Nearly 2000 flights were delayed, and 500 cancelled.
 Washington, D.C. had delays when railroads froze.
 In Pittsburgh, two baby African penguins at the National Aviary had to go inside.